 To avoid these common mistakes:

-Education: Continuously educate oneself on SMC principles and stay updated with market trends.
+Education: Continuously educate yourself on SMC principles and stay updated with market trends.

 Discipline: Always set and adhere to stop-losses.
 Never alter a trading plan midway without a valid reason.

 Diversification: Do not put all capital into one trade or asset.
-Diversifying can spread the risk and increase the potential for consistent returns.
+Diversifying can spread your risk and increase the potential for consistent returns.

 - Start with a Trading Journal: Document every trade, including the rationale behind each decision, the risk-reward ratio, and the outcome.
 Over time, this journal can provide valuable insights into one’s trading habits, highlighting areas for improvement.